 Delaware Teachers Program

 The Delaware Teacher's Program is a unique opportunity for public school teachers to participate in a two-week intensive immersion program abroad, and to earn three graduate credits.
-Through a grant from the Delaware Department of Education and support form the University of Delaware, teachers can participate for little to no cost aside from airfare.
+Through a grant from the Delaware Department of Education and support from the University of Delaware, teachers can participate for a very low fee aside from airfare.

 Cáceres Spain